Tuesday, 2 December 2025

 This inner work is not separate from the outer work; it is what allows us to do the outer work well.

-As I continue this journey, I remain committed to showing up grounded in awareness, guided by purpose, and inspired by the possibility of contributing - in whatever ways I can - to a more compassionate and sustainable world.
+As I continue this journey, I remain committed to showing up grounded in awareness, guided by purpose, and inspired by the possibility of contributing - in whatever ways I can - to evolve a more compassionate and sustainable world.

-I am here to pass these lessons forward to a new generation of leaders who must navigate a world stands at a threshold ripe for renewal.
-We are waking up to the truth that transformation begins within - and that only through this inner work can we move from fragmentation towards coherence.
 We are not separate from nature.
 We are nature, and the sooner we lead from that knowing, the more harmonious our world can become an expression of it, where our leadership itself becomes an act of healing.

 Pause, Breathe and 'Observe'

 Pause, breathe and say "observe".
-In that moment, it becomes undeniable: the life force moving through me is the same that rises from the soil, flows through the trees, and circulates in the oceans.
-We are in constant exchange - nourishing and being nourished - sustaining each other as 'inter-being'.
+In that moment, it becomes undeniable: the life force moving through me is the same that rises from the soil, flows through the trees and circulates in the oceans.
+We are in constant exchange - nourishing and being nourished - sustaining each other as 'interbeing'.

 Lessons for Grounded Leadership and Entrepreneurship

-For the new entrepreneurs and leaders stepping into uncertain terrain - whether in renewable energy, new technology, social innovation, or any field that demands courage - I share some practices that helps me stay steady through the storms:
+For new entrepreneurs and leaders stepping into uncertain terrain - whether in renewable energy, new technology, social innovation, or any field that demands courage - I share some practices that helps me stay steady through the storms:

 • Begin each day by grounding your mind with gratitude before you engage the world – keeps you optimistic that everything will be ok at the end.